 August 31 - September 1, 2015 in Dresden, Germany

 Power provisioning and energy consumption become major challenges in the field of high performance computing.
 Energy costs over the lifetime of an HPC installation are in the range of the acquisition costs.
 The greening of HPC therefore is an important research field that attracts many scientists.

 Up to now we see different approaches on different abstraction levels in an HPC environment.
 For example, vendors work on power efficient processor architectures and software developers on mechanisms of how to use them.
 However, there is no integrated approach yet that would show ways of how to operate an HPC environment in an energy efficient way.

-The EnA-HPC conference aims at bringing together researchers, developers, vendors, and users to discuss the energy consumption challenge that HPC is facing.
+The EnA-HPC conference brings together researchers, developers, vendors, and users to discuss the energy consumption challenge that HPC is facing.
 Some of the key issues are applications, modeling, simulation, measurement, analysis and optimization, facility issues and business concepts.
-EnA-HPC will provide a forum to present novel solutions that tackle these issues.
+EnA-HPC provides a forum to present novel solutions that tackle these issues.

 |Full Paper Submission||April 22nd, 2015: 23:59 PDT (pacific daylight time)|

 |Camera-Ready Submission||June 3rd, 2015|